onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 * The mobile applications that were using the [Custom Registration](../topics/custom-registration/index.md) feature had to send additional request in order to obtain an ID Token.
 This will no longer be required as the ID Token will be returned to the client along with the Access Token when configured.
-* Users who are either members of many Delegated Administration for Business Partners ([DABP](../../../dabp/index.md)) groups or are having many DABP policies assigned, could experience issues when logging out from DABP or Onegini Console applications.
+* Users who are either members of many Delegated Administration for Business Partners ([DABP](../../../dabp/index.md)) groups or are having many DABP policies assigned, could experience issues when logging out from DABP or OneWelcome Console applications.
 The logout request in such scenarios will no longer be rejected.

 ## Release date: 2021-03-09